guardrails-ai/guardrails/CONTRIBUTING.md

 1. Ensure tests pass: `make test`
 2. Format your code: `make autoformat`
+3. Run static analysis: `make type-local`
-3. Update documentation if needed.
+4. Update documentation if needed.
 Docs are located in the `docs` directory.
 You can serve docs using `mkdocs serve`.

 ### Optional: Pre-Commit Hooks